Sindhi Aloo Tuk Recipe (Spiced Double-Fried Smashed Potatoes)

 Ingredients

-Potatoes – I make this aloo tuk recipe using baby potatoes, but you can also use regular potatoes cut into thick slices (ยฝ inch thick).
+• Potatoes – I make this aloo tuk recipe with baby potatoes, but you can also use regular potatoes, cut into thick slices (ยฝ inch thick).

 Waxy or starchy potatoes, such as Russet or Yukon Gold, are preferred for making Aloo Took.
 These potatoes have the right texture to achieve the desired crispiness.
 If unavailable, use any variety of potatoes that are readily available.

 The thickness of potato slices is important.
-If they’re too thick, they will not cook from the inside, and if they are too thin, then they will taste like potato wafers.
+If they’re too thick, they will not cook through, and if they are too thin, they will taste like potato wafers.

 How To Make Aloo Took